OdedMous/Medical-Text-Classification/README.md

 Figures 6 and 7 display the confusion matrix and the classification report for the test set and the "unseen" test set.

+A high precision score for a category indicates that the classifier is usually accurate when detecting this category.
+A high recall score for a category indicates that the classifier is able to detect many samples that belong to this category.
+F1 score is the harmonic mean of precision and recall scores.

 | ![pic](https://github.com/OdedMous/Medical-Transcriptions-Classification/blob/main/images/test_confusion_mat.png?raw=true) | ![pic](https://github.com/OdedMous/Medical-Transcriptions-Classification/blob/main/images/test_report.png?raw=true)|
 | --- | --- |
 | **Figure 6**: Test set results. |

+It can be seen that the overall F1-score for the "regular" test set is quite low - 0.64.
+Some categories got relatively high results on some scores (for example "Gastroenterology" precision score is 0.92 and F1 score is 0.83).
+But for most of the categories we got poor results.

+It is interesting to see from the confusion matrix that in many cases the classifier mistakenly classifies "Neurology" instead of "Orthopedic" and vice versa.
+One possible explanation is that these two categories overlap to some extent.
+For example some orthopedic issues usually involve the nervous system (spine problems etc.).

+Another nore is that it seems that the "Radiology" category is also a "super-category", since in many cases the classifier outputs "Radiology" instead of other categories, and vice versa.
+It makes sense since every medical specialty may require medical imaging tests such as CT and MRI in order to perform a diagnosis to the patient.

  | ![pic](https://github.com/OdedMous/Medical-Transcriptions-Classification/blob/main/images/unseen_test_confusion_mat.png?raw=true) | ![pic](https://github.com/OdedMous/Medical-Transcriptions-Classification/blob/main/images/unseen_test_report.png?raw=true)|
 | --- | --- |